wso2/docs-ei/en/micro-integrator/docs/develop/intro-integration-development.md

 				     </ul>
 				</li>
 				<li>
-				    See the <a href="../references/best-Practices">documentation                     on developing
+				    See the documentation on <a href="../references/best-Practices">developing
 				    common integration patterns</a> to get an understanding on the best practices that should be followed while developing integration solutions using WSO2 MI.
 				</li>